 Unfortunately, in these newly liberated villages, ISIS booby-trapped and mined the roads, buildings, houses and crop fields.

-Members of the Brotherhood with Iraq who gathered inhabitants’ testimonials, and were able to go to the site, witnessed that booby-traps and mines had been carefully set up by the terrorists.
+Members of Fraternity in Iraq who gathered inhabitants’ testimonials, and were able to go to the site, witnessed that booby-traps and mines had been carefully set up by the terrorists.
 The strategies are different from one area to another, making the mines even more difficult to detect.
 Some get activated from a distance.
 A door opening in a street sets an explosion in another house.
 Some explosives are set randomly on the ground, some others in items of everyday life.

 Since the end of May, twelve people have died because of these mines while collecting personal belongings and checking on their houses.
 In 2014 already, in the northern part of the Niniveh plain, a young 14-year-old Christian boy had died while helping his father plow a field in an area that had been briefly occupied by ISIS.

 Without mine-clearing, there can’t be any reconstruction.
 Yet the first liberated villages still haven’t been cleared.
 The Kurds who have repelled ISIS in these areas are engaged in direct combat against the jihadists and can’t commit to mine-clearing.
 The inhabitants can’t go back home — an unbearable wait for these people who have already spent two years away from their homes, living in very harsh conditions.

 There is also a real emergency as these first mine-clearing operations will help anticipate the necessary mine-clearing to come in the other areas of the Niniveh plain, which we hope will gradually be liberated.
 Professional mine-clearing experts will have the opportunity to train local people, who will then take part in the mine-clearing operations before any resettlement.

 What is the project carried by Fraternity in Iraq?